Alexander Povetkin: Povetkin vs. Huck

-In December 2011, a deal was reached for Povetkin to make his second defence against then WBO cruiserweight champion Marco Huck (34-1, 25KOs) on 25 February 2012 at Porsche Arena in Stuttgart, Baden-Württemberg.
+In December 2011, a deal was reached for Povetkin to make his second defence against then WBO cruiserweight champion Marco Huck (34–1, 25 KOs) on 25 February 2012 at Porsche Arena in Stuttgart, Baden-Württemberg.
 Huck made the challenge in the post fight press conference of Povetkin's win over Boswell.
 It was noted that Huck would not vacate his WBO title, until after the fight, where he would assess the situation.
 Huck stated if he was to win the title, he would likely remain at heavyweight to challenge one of the Klitschko brothers, but would be given 10 days by the WBO to decide.
 Huck reached out to David Haye and Evander Holyfield to help with sparring.
 In January 2012, the promoters of Huck, Povetkin and Rahman attended a meeting where they discussed the winner of Povetkin vs. Huck would defend the WBA title against Rahman next.
 During this time, trainer Teddy Atlas was in contract for Povetkin to come train in the USA but Povetkin refused, then Teddy Atlas announced he had parted ways with Povetkin.
 Russian trainer Alexander Zimin stepped in on short notice.
 For his debut at heavyweight, Huck weighed 209.4 pounds and Povetkin weighed 229.2 pounds.

 Povetkin won the fight via majority decision.
 The fight proved to be a tough test for Povetkin.
 One judge scored the fight a 114–114 draw, whilst the remaining two judges scoring the fight 116–113, and 116–112 in favour of Povetkin.
 All three ringside announcers from EPIX scored the fight in favour of Huck.
 Chisora and Dimitrenko, who were sat ringside, scored the fight a draw.
 Arthur Abraham and Tomasz Adamek scored the fight clearly for Huck.
 The opening round started off slow however Povetkin started taking over the fight landing body shots and using his straight rights.
 In round 4, Huck began to let his hands go and found his range, even rocking Povetkin.
 Huck controlled the championship rounds as Povetkin began to show signs of fatigue.
 Huck came close to dropping Povetkin in the final round.
 After the fight, Povetkin admitted, "I underestimated him.
 Perhaps I didn't take this fight seriously enough."
 Huck said, "A lot of people who saw this fight see me as the winner."
 It was reported that Huck had injured his right between rounds 6 and 7.
 The verdict was met with boos around the arena.